ansible/awx/docs/docsite/rst/administration/topology_viewer.rst

 	If the Legend is not present, use the toggle on the upper right corner of the window to enable it.

 The Legend shows the :ref:`node status <node_statuses>` by color, which is indicative of the health of the node.
-The status of **Error** in the legend encompasses the **Unavailable** state (as displayed in the Instances list view) plus any future error conditions encountered in later versions of the controller.
+The status of **Error** in the legend encompasses the **Unavailable** state (as displayed in the Instances list view) plus any future error conditions encountered in later versions of AWX.
 Also depicted in the legend are the link statuses:

 	- **Established**: this is a link state that indicates a peer connection between nodes that are either ready, unavailable, or disabled
 	- **Adding**: this is a link state indicating a peer connection between nodes that was selected to be added to the mesh topology